What is this volume estimate used for?+

 Is it exact for all hip roof types?+

-No, irregular geometry can vary from simplified assumptions.
+No—complex hips with offset ridges, dormers, or varying pitches can differ significantly from this simplified model.
+Treat the output as directional, then confirm with actual truss shop drawings.
 For better estimating accuracy, cross-check pitch geometry, plane intersection, and field verification with your project notes, then confirm layout accuracy before final ordering.
-This keeps your material planning aligned with real site conditions and reduces costly quantity revisions.
-Recheck dimensions, product coverage, and install requirements before purchase.
+This keeps your material planning aligned with real site.

 Should I use this for structural design?+

-No, structural sizing should use engineer-approved calculations.
+Never.
+Volume here is a geometry approximation.
+Structural sizing—ridge beams, rafters, ceiling joists, bearing loads—all require engineer-stamped calculations.
 For better estimating accuracy, cross-check pitch geometry, plane intersection, and field verification with your project notes, then confirm layout accuracy before final ordering.
 This keeps your material planning aligned with real site conditions and reduces costly quantity revisions.
-Recheck dimensions, product coverage, and install requirements before purchase.

 Is this calculator intended for planning or final engineering?+